 SIII, also known as elongin, is a general transcription elongation factor that increases the RNA polymerase II transcription elongation past template-encoded arresting sites.
 Subunit A is transcriptionally active and its transcription activity is strongly enhanced by binding to the dimeric complex of the SIII regulatory subunits B and C (elongin BC complex).
 Heterotrimer of an A (A1, A2 or A3), B and C subunit.
 The C subunit mediates the binding of the elongin BC complex to subunit A. Note: This description may include information from UniProtKB.

-Cellular Component: nucleoplasm; transcription elongation factor complex; integral to membrane
+Cellular Component: nucleoplasm; extracellular space; cytoplasm; integral to membrane; nucleus

-Biological Process: transcription from RNA polymerase II promoter; regulation of transcription from RNA polymerase II promoter; viral reproduction; positive regulation of viral transcription; RNA elongation from RNA polymerase II promoter; gene expression
+Biological Process: regulation of transcription from RNA polymerase II promoter; transcription from RNA polymerase II promoter; viral reproduction; positive regulation of viral transcription; protein ubiquitination during ubiquitin-dependent protein catabolic process; RNA elongation from RNA polymerase II promoter; gene expression

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.